cdktf/projen-cdktf-hybrid-construct/examples/terraform-module/API.md

 - *Type:* string[]

-A list of subnet IDs where the EKS cluster (ENIs) will be provisioned along with the nodes/node groups.
+A list of subnet IDs where the nodes/node groups will be provisioned.

-Node groups can be deployed within a different set of subnet IDs from within the node group configuration
+If `control_plane_subnet_ids` is not provided, the EKS cluster control plane (ENIs) will be provisioned in these subnets

 ---